The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 `sudo evdev-joystick --e /dev/input/event13 --f 0 --d 0`

+You may need to install `evdev-joystick` first.
+You can do this in Debian-based distros with `sudo apt install joystick`.

 Change the event ID to the event ID of your device, displayed when runnning `evtest`.
 This command sets the deadzone (`--d`, also known as `flat` in `evtest`) and fuzz (`--f`) values to zero.
 You may find some benefit in playing with the fuzz value if you have, say, a Thrustmaster T.16000M with a dodgy potentiometer on the yaw axis.

 `joystick-init.sh` is a Bash script that automatically sets both the flat (deadzone) value and fuzz (event filtering) value to zero.
 I use Input Remapper to implement a response curve on the joystick and the stick's sensors are all Hall effect, so I don't need a deadzone or event filtering for noisy pots.